abhisheksingh98/GraphQL_Learn/README.md

 ## Notes
-If you worked with express , you definetly build the routes for the frontend but in case of Graphql you just need one end point which will provide the schema , schema where you design your query , mutation etc.
+If you've worked with Express, you must have definitely built the routes for the frontend but in case of Graphql, you just need one endpoint which will provide the schema, schema where you design your query, mutation etc.

-graphiql is a tool from where anyone can test or run the query, it also provide the documentation
+GraphQL is a tool from where anyone can test or run the query, it also provides the documentation

 Design of the query Type
-create a new GraphqlType and pass the object in it which consist name of the queryType and the fields , fields is also a function which returns the things we want to return when we query it with their suitable types.
+create a new GraphqlType and pass the object in it which consist name of the querytype and the fields, fields is also a function which returns the things we want to return when we query it with their suitable types.

 RootQuery
-It is the query root , responsible for accepting query from outside and resolving it with the help of resolvers.
+It is the query root, responsible for accepting a query from outside and resolving it with the help of resolvers.

-To connect with the Apollo client with react just  install apollo boost, react-apollo import ApolloClient and ApolloProvider from it .
-Create a ApolloClient new install and pass the graphql server endPoint.
-Wrap the Container within ApolloProvider Component so that you can use graphql client anywhere in the application.
+To connect with the Apollo client with react just install apollo boost, react-apollo import ApolloClient and ApolloProvider from it.
+Create an ApolloClient new install and pass the GraphQL server endPoint.
+Wrap the Container within ApolloProvider Component so that you can use GraphQL client anywhere in the application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).